foontzoot/foontzoot.github.io/index.md

 #### Order Direct (The Hunt Group)

-##### ASP.NET 4.5 • MVC • jQuery • Materialize • Mandrill • Azure Storage • Azure App Service • AzureSQL • GitHub
+##### ASP.NET 4.5 • MVC • jQuery • Materialize • Mandrill • Azure Blob Storage • Azure App Service • AzureSQL • GitHub

 Order Direct is a Web application created to help our clients with easier customer/employee rewarding with gift cards.
 Each client can manually enter a single recipient, or they can upload Excel, CSV or XML file with a list of recipients, gift card type, and reward value.
 They have access to financial reporting, production status and returned or undeliverable shipments.
 The web application was created in ASP.NET MVC 4.5 (hosted on Azure as App Service) and Azure SQL as a backend database.
-App uses Azure storage for uploaded files.
+App uses Azure Blob Storage for uploaded files.
 Admin section is used by THG staff for fulfillment, shipping and client administration.
 Transactional emails are sent with Mandrill API and front-end uses Materialize library.

 ---

 #### Tim Hortons & Boston Pizza Custom Gift Cards (The Hunt Group & Buy-A-Tab)

-##### ASP.NET 4.5 • MVC • FTP • Azure App Service • AzureSQL • Dapper • SQLServer • GitHub
+##### ASP.NET 4.5 • MVC • FTP • Azure App Service • Azure SQL • Dapper • SQLServer • GitHub

 Completed this project with ASP.NET MVC 4.5 to accommodate client's need for printing, fulfillment, activation and shipping of custom gift cards.
 The project was divided into several parts: fetching data and custom images, data manipulation for upload to the database, upload of images to the local database accessible by the printer, cards QA, data upload to client's FTP for activation, fulfillment, shipping and invoicing.
 Card proxy numbers were pre-loaded in our database.
 We used Azure App Service for hosting and Azure SQL with Dapper for data.
 Due to a printer limited networking abilities; we used local SQLServer 2008 for temporary image storage.